xyproto/orbiton/README.md

 * Expects utilities like `gofmt` to be in `/usr/bin`.
 * Does not handle terminal resizing, yet.
 * Must be given a filename at start.
+* There is no undo-functionality, yet.

 ## Known bugs

 * Some letters can not be typed.
 Like `ø`.
 * If a line contains a unicode character (like `ø`), the cursor is misplaced after that position, on the same line.
-* The undo functionality is broken.
-It may work when moving lines around, but not for changes within lines.

 ## Hotkeys